ahdis/ch-ig/README.md

 This is a template for creating a [HL7 Switzerland](https://www.hl7.ch/) FHIR implementation guide ([CI Build](http://build.fhir.org/ig/ahdis/ch-ig/branches/master/index.html)).
 Sample resources are integrated as xml files (`ch-ig\input\resources` and `ch-ig\input\examples`). fsh files are also integrated (`ch-ig\input\fsh`).

 **FSH only:**
-To set up a FHIR Shorthand (FSH) only implementation guide, see the instructions [here](https://fshschool.org/docs/sushi/project/).
-For an example of a FSH only IG from [HL7 Switzerland](https://www.hl7.ch/), see the IG [CH RAD-Order](https://github.com/hl7ch/ch-rad-order).
+To set up a FHIR Shorthand (FSH) only implementation guide use the branch [`fsh-only-ig`](https://github.com/ahdis/ch-ig/tree/fsh-only-ig) of this repository or see the instructions [here](https://fshschool.org/docs/sushi/project/).
 Don't forget to [install SUSHI](https://fshschool.org/docs/sushi/installation/).
 Main differences for a FSH only IG:
-* You need a `sushi-config.yaml` file instead of the `ch.fhir.ig.ch-ig.xml` file (the xml will be generated automatically)
+* You need a `sushi-config.yaml` file instead of the `ch.fhir.ig.ch-ig.xml` file (the control file will be generated automatically), see [here](https://github.com/ahdis/ch-ig/blob/fsh-only-ig/sushi-config.yaml)
-* You need to change the `ig` parameter in the `ig.ini` file
+* You need to change the `ig` parameter in the `ig.ini` file, see [here](https://github.com/ahdis/ch-ig/blob/fsh-only-ig/ig.ini)

 Further supporting information on FSH:
 * [Documentation of the FHIR Shorthand language standard](http://hl7.org/fhir/uv/shorthand/)